u1454577/CS909-week-10-/README.md

 3. Then we applied 3 clustering methods to cluster the data.
 These methods are Kmeans, PAM and Hierachical.

 All the analysis are uploaded to the tabula.
+And the R code is in the file CS909 WEEK 10.